gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 Supporting a new `Item` class using the Java Class Extension library requires just adding the operations for that new `Item` class.
 No need to change any other code that does shipping with help of `Shippable` interface.
 That is it.

 ### Details
-For the most of the cases a shared instance of `DynamicClassExtension` should be used.
-But if there is a need to have different implementations of extensions in different places or domains it is possible to create and utilize new instances of `DynamicClassExtension`.
+For the most of the cases a shared instance of `DynamicClassExtension` can be used.
+But if there is a need to have different implementations of extensions in different places or domains, it is possible to create and utilize dedicated instances of `DynamicClassExtension`.
+Context-specific providers or Dependency Injection can be used to distribute dedicated instances of `DynamicClassExtension` to its consumers.

 **Note:** Extensions returned by `DynamicClassExtension` do not directly correspond to certain classes themselves.
 Therefore, it is crucial not to cast these extensions.
 Instead, always utilize only the methods provided by the extension interface.
 For example, an extension obtained for the `ItemShippable` interface that combines both `Shippable` and `ItemInterface` can not be cast to the `Item`.